elisa-tech/wg-aerospace/demos/env/Readme.md

 # Environment building notes

-The information talks about the process and background notes used to develop the Docker environment used to run the demos.
+The information talks about the process and background notes used to develop the Docker environment used to run the demos and devcontainer.
 The specific emulated environments are [described in detail.](../docs/embedded-environments/Readme.md)

-CI that builds and stores our images - <https://gitlab.com/elisa-tech/aero-wg/aero-wg-ci>
+CI now builds the environment locally from the same Dockerfile instead of depending on a published image.

 ## Development